DIFC

 • A Limited Liability Partnership (LLP); or

-• A Branch of a pre-existing foreign Limited Liability Partnership (RLLP).
+• A branch of a pre-existing foreign Limited Liability Partnership (RLLP).

 Under the General Partnership Law, a prospective registrant may seek to establish: